 By Rachel Bellisle

 The Gravity Loading Countermeasure Skinsuit (GLCS or “Skinsuit”) is an intravehicular activity suit for astronauts that has been developed to simulate some of the effects of Earth gravity.
-The GLCS produces a static load from the shoulders to the feet with elastic material in the form of a skin-tight wearable suit ,.
+The GLCS produces a static load from the shoulders to the feet with elastic material in the form of a skin-tight wearable suit , (Figure 1).
+The GLCS is a potential spaceflight countermeasure, which aims to mitigate physiological effects of microgravity, including spinal elongation, muscle atrophy, and sensorimotor changes.
 This wearable system is intended to supplement exercise during future missions to the moon and Mars (where current exercise equipment may be too large and bulky for the small spacecraft) and to further attenuate microgravity-induced physiological effects in current ISS mission scenarios.

-This work aims to characterize the function and physiological effects of the GLCS and may elucidate short-term changes in human sensorimotor function in microgravity.
+This work aims to characterize the function and physiological effects of the GLCS.
 Overall, the proposed work would support the goal of the GLCS project in enabling humans to adapt to multiple levels of gravity, bringing us one step closer to long-term space habitation.